FabianoEger/tago-documentation/analysis.rst

 Environment Variables
 *********************
 Enviroment Variable is a very useful resource used to send variables values to the context of your script.
-You can, for example, put token of accounts and devices to be used later in the script when it runs.
-Analysis will then get this variables as "environment" parameters and used them in the context.
+You can, for example, add token of accounts and devices to be used later in the script when it runs.
+Analysis will then get these variables as "environment" parameters and used them in the context.

 .. image:: _static/analysisv2/analysis_variables.png